RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 | 2023-01-08   | 2022-11-01    | No, the date is older than 29 days |
 | 2023-01-08   | 2023-01-01    | Yes, the date is 7 days old        |

-To get health data, call `get_data_type` and provide a `ZonedDateTime` instance of the day you want to retrieve the data from.
+To get health data, call `get_data_type` and provide a ZonedDateTime instance of the day you want to retrieve the data from.

 For example, if you want to get yesterday's sleep summary, call `getSleepSummary`.
-It will return an `SleepSummary` instance or throw an exception if an error happens or if there is no sleep data on that day.
+It will return an `SleepSummary` instance or throw an exception if an error happens.

 ```kotlin
 fun getSleepSummary() {